 Configuring SQL Database Application Migration to an Amazon EC2 Instance

-- When you perform the migration, configure the Commvault software to create the instance.
+When you perform the migration, you can configure the Commvault software to create the instance.

 - Create an Amazon account.

 - Obtain a user access key by using AWS Identity and Access Management (IAM).
 You can use the IAM user access keys to control access to specific AWS services and resources for an AWS account.

 For more information, see the AWS article, "Managing Access Keys for IAM Users", Amazon Elastic Compute Cloud Documentation.

 - Create an Amazon Security Group with the appropriate rules.

 For information, see the AWS article, "Amazon EC2 Security Groups for Windows Instances", Amazon Elastic Compute Cloud Documentation.

 - If you do not have an Amazon key pair, you must create one.